Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Introduction

-The reasons for such changes in distancing cost are numerous.
-Religious festivals such as Christmas and Holi or seasonal festivals such as Thanksgiving and the Chinese New Year make it more difficult for people to avoid social interactions and, thus, correspond to a sudden and short-term rise in distancing cost.\footnote{See for instance, \citet{Hillstrom_11} for the historical importance of Thanksgiving in the US society.} Distancing fatigue---the phenomenon that individuals find it harder to limit social interactions when they have been deprived of them previously---leads to a gradual increase in distancing cost as individuals continue to socially distance.\footnote{The World Health Organization Regional Office for Europe defines ``pandemic fatigue'' as demotivation to follow recommended protective behaviors, emerging gradually over time and affected by several emotions, experiences, and perceptions as well as the cultural, social, structural, and legislative environment \citep{WHO_Europe_20}.} \citet{Franzen_Wohner_21} document distancing fatigue among young adults in Switzerland during the COVID pandemic. \citet{Petherick_et_al_2021} document a decline in the adherence to protective behaviors against COVID-19 in 2020 from a sample of 14 countries.
-On a more basic level, there is a long line of research documenting how social groups increase the well-being of individuals by offering safety and increased odds of survival \citep[][]{harlow1959affectional,bowlby1969attachment,baumeister1995need,Eisenberger_12}.\footnote{\citet{Matthews_et_al_2016} show that after 24 hours of isolation mice search for social interaction and dopamine neurons in mice brain show similar patterns of activation as in other cravings.} Finally, some government policies enacted during an epidemic can be thought of as decreases in the distancing cost.
-For example, closures of restaurants and cinemas reduce the availability of activities with individuals interacting and thereby facilitate them to engage in social distancing.
+The reasons for variations in distancing cost are numerous.
+For example, distancing fatigue leads to a gradual increase in distancing cost as individuals deprive themselves of social interaction.\footnote{The World Health Organization Regional Office for Europe defines ``pandemic fatigue'' as demotivation to follow recommended protective behaviors, emerging gradually over time and affected by several emotions, experiences, and perceptions as well as the cultural, social, structural, and legislative environment \citep{WHO_Europe_20}.} \citet{Franzen_Wohner_21} document distancing fatigue among young adults in Switzerland during the COVID-19 pandemic.\footnote{There is growing evidence that distancing fatigue reduces the effectiveness of a mitigation policy.
+See, for instance, \citet*{Goldstein_et_al_21}, \citet{joshi2021lockdowns}, \citet{Petherick_et_al_2021} and \citet{Du_et_al_2022}.} On a more basic level, there is a long line of research documenting how social groups increase the well-being of individuals by offering safety and increased odds of survival.\footnote{See, for instance, \citet{harlow1959affectional}, \citet{bowlby1969attachment}, \citet{baumeister1995need}, and \citet{Eisenberger_12}. \citet{Matthews_et_al_2016} show that after 24 hours of isolation mice search for social interaction and dopamine neurons in mice brain show similar patterns of activation as in other cravings.} Moreover, religious festivals such as Christmas and Holi or seasonal festivals such as Thanksgiving and the Chinese New Year make it more difficult for people to avoid social interactions and, thus, correspond to a sudden and short-term rise in distancing cost.\footnote{According to the American Automobile Association, nearly 56 million people traveled during the 2019 Thanksgiving (https://newsroom.aaa.com/2022/11/thanksgiving-travel-ticks-up-just-shy-of-pre-pandemic-levels/).
+The Chinese New Year may have been ``the biggest human migration on the planet'' (https://edition.cnn.com/travel/article/lunar-new-year-travel-rush-2019/index.html), at least until 2019.} Government policies enacted during an epidemic effectively decrease the distancing cost.
+For example, closures of restaurants and movie theaters reduce the availability of activities with individuals interacting and thereby encourage social distancing.
+Conversely, the lifting of such a policy increases the distancing cost. \citet{Hatchett7582}, \citet{Bootsma_Ferguson_07}, and \citet{caley2008} demonstrate that relaxations in non-pharmaceutical interventions increased social activity during the 1918 influenza pandemic. \citet{nguyen2020impacts} finds an increase in mobility soon after US-states reopened during the COVID-19 pandemic.